The Mavenlink v1 API

 Example

-curl -H "Authorization: Bearer abc123" "https://api.mavenlink.com/api/v1/posts.json?include=user,assets"
+curl -H "Authorization: Bearer abc123" "https://api.mavenlink.com/api/v1/posts.json?include=user,attachments"

 {